reemaratnani/belly-button-biodiversity-interactive-webpage-plotly.js/README.md

 # Belly-button-dashboard

-1. Develop Belly Button Biodiversity Dashboard
+Build an interactive dashboard to explore the Belly Button Biodiversity DataSet.

-2. Deploy flask app to Heroku